 In partnership with the Diocese of Monmouth, the College offers this course which will typically take three years.
 The first two years will be divided into six terms, meeting 10 afternoons each term and once for a study day or retreat.
 There is also a two-day induction at the beginning of the course, and ‘summer schools’ of several days at the end of years 1 and 2.
 In the third year there is a supervised project based in one or more of the churches you lead.
-This project will be written up as an extended dissertation for the last element of the course, leading to the MA in Ministry.
+This project will be written up as an extended dissertation for the last element of the course, leading to the MA in Theology, Ministry and Mission.

 The elements of the course are: